Membership

 Responsibilities: The Residency Program Compliance Committee (PCC) reviews all residency program applications (initial and annual renewals) and makes recommendations for registration status to the Board of Regents; determines and monitors program compliance; places programs on probation or suspension for noncompliance; conducts site visits to evaluate program compliance as necessary; removes programs from probation or suspensions when compliance is reestablished; reports program status; and makes recommendations for changes in program requirements to the Board of Regents in conjunction with the Resident Credentialing Committee.

-Benefits of service (benefit value estimates will change for volunteers whose committee terms begin November 1, 2023): PCC members will receive reimbursement for actual round-trip coach/economy airfare to the Summit, subject to ACVS reimbursement policies, an estimated value of $700; reimbursement for hotel accommodations at the Summit headquarter hotels, or less expensive hotel, for Tuesday and Wednesday, a value of more than $300 per night, or approximately $600 total; and complimentary Surgery Summit registration, a value of $670.
+Benefits of service: PCC members will receive reimbursement for actual round-trip coach/economy airfare to the meeting, subject to ACVS reimbursement policies; reimbursement for hotel accommodations at the Surgery Summit headquarter hotels, or less expensive hotel, for Monday, Tuesday, and Wednesday; and non-transferable complimentary Surgery Summit registration.

 Workload: Heavy.
-Program registration applications are reviewed late August–November.
+Program registration applications are reviewed late August through November.
 Monitoring program compliance and reviewing programs on probation occur throughout the year.

 Term of service: Three years.
 Terms begin November 1 and end December 31.